DiegoValadz/war-game-api/README.md

 # War Game

 ## Overview
-The project is a REST API created in .Net Core 6 which is consumed by an Angular application for demo purposes.
+The project is a REST API created in Dot Net Core 6 which is consumed by an Angular application for demo purposes.

 ## Source Code
 Here you can get both git repositories to review the code.